ashenfad/calgebra/calgebra/docs/README.md

 # Filter: only slots >= 2 hours
 long_slots = free & (hours >= 2)

-# Fetch results with slice notation
+# Fetch results with slice notation (supports int, datetime, or date)
+start = datetime(2025, 1, 1, tzinfo=timezone.utc)
+end = datetime(2025, 12, 31, tzinfo=timezone.utc)
-meeting_options = list(long_slots[start_second:end_second])
+meeting_options = list(long_slots[start:end])
 ```

 Intervals in `calgebra` are inclusive of both `start` and `end`—durations therefore reflect every second covered by an interval.
-Timeline slices accept integer seconds; timeline implementations can override `_coerce_bound` if they want to accept other time representations (for example, datetimes) and translate them internally.
+Timeline slices accept integer seconds (Unix timestamps), timezone-aware datetime objects, or date objects.
 When you subclass `Interval`, define your subclass as a dataclass (ideally `frozen=True`) so the algebra can clone and clamp events internally.

 Common helpers and aggregates are exposed alongside the core DSL: